redeclipse/base/readme.txt

 If you think you might have something to contribute to the game or community, please feel free to drop by our [Discord server](https://redeclipse.net/chat) or [forums](https://redeclipse.net/forums) and talk to us directly.
 We try to maintain a standard of friendly behaviour in our community, so don't be afraid to speak up and have your say in building this game for us all! :)

 ## Distribution
 This game is primarily distributed via Steam.
-For the most bleeding-edge version of the game, or for those who don't have a Steam account, it is possible to compile the game from source.
-You may find the guide [here](https://www.redeclipse.net/docs/Install-Guide).
+For the most bleeding-edge version of the game, or for those who don't have a Steam account, it is possible to [compile the game from source](https://www.redeclipse.net/docs/Install-Guide).

 ## Get Involved
 You're encouraged to help the project by joining in with the rest of the community to make a better project!
 You can do this by participating in our Community, using the development version and reporting any issues, ideas, suggestions or comments you may have.